ryjmacdonell/polyene-meci-dataset/README.rst

 All data is organized in json files.
 The data is all contained in all_poly.json, and each directory contains a json file with a subset of the data for convenience.
-The molecule directories also contain xyz files with geometry labels.
+The molecule directories also contain xyz files (in Ångström) with geometry labels.

 Most of the data was calculated at using MR-CIS/6-31G* with a small active space.
 It is sufficient for describing the localized MECI electronic structure,